 Broadcast Television Station Reminder: FCC Form 398 Children's Programming Quarterly Reports Due Oct.
 10

 By Oct.
-10, 2010, all commercial full-power television stations and Class A LPTV stations must prepare and file an FCC Form 398 Children's Programming Report for the Third Quarter of 2010 with the FCC.
+10, 2008, all commercial full-power television stations and Class A LPTV stations must prepare and file an FCC Form 398 Children's Programming Report for the third quarter of 2008 with the FCC.
 By this date, stations must also prepare and place in their public inspection files documentation sufficient to demonstrate their compliance with the limitations on the amount of commercial matter during children's programming.
+Please note, as discussed further below, the FCC Form 398 solicits information regarding full-power stations' digital and analog programming streams.
+Stations should be careful to ensure that their digital programming is compliant with the Commission's programming rules.

 Children's programming summary